Signs God Is Preparing You for Something

 5. You Are Learning Unexpected Skills

 You find yourself developing abilities you did not plan to develop.
-Taking classes you did not expect.
+Taking on roles you did not expect.
 Gaining experience in areas that seem unrelated to anything.

 6. Your Character Is Being Tested